alyayman921/Thrust-Testbench/README.md

     *   Once connected and test parameters are defined, click the 'Start Test' button to begin the test sequence.
     *   The GUI will display real-time data on the graph.
-    *   To stop an ongoing test, click the 'Stop Test' button, or press space
+    *   To stop an ongoing test, click the 'Stop Test' button, or press space.

 5.  **Data Configuration:**